-European real estate loan sales will increase 65 percent to a record 50 billion euros ($69 billion) this year as a receding debt crisis prompts investors to set aside more money for purchases, broker Cushman & Wakefield Inc. said.
+European property-loan sales will rise 65 percent to a record 50 billion euros ($69 billion) this year as improving economies in the region prompt investors to set aside more money for deals, Cushman & Wakefield Inc. said.

 The surge of office demand from New York’s technology, media and fashion companies is rapidly depleting the supply of affordable space in the city, especially in lower Manhattan, according to brokerage Studley Inc.